GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### SQL, Lisp, and Haskell are the only programming languages that I've seen where one spends more time thinking than typing.
+> ### A great programmer thinks about the program on a constant basis, whether driving or eating.
+That method takes an incredible amount of mental energy.
 >
-> ~ *Philip Greenspun*
+> ~ *Bill Gates*

 ---
 ## 🏎 Quick Facts